Bundibugyo ebolavirus: Patent

 It is openly noted in the Deposit Statement of the patent application (Section [0002]) that the virus sample was deposited to the CDC in Atlanta, GA, on November 26, 2007, not to an International Depository Authority (IDA), which was the accepted method as established under the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for Purposes of Patent Procedure.
-According to the same section, the “deposited organism” was also admittedly, “not acceptable by American Type Culture Collection.”
-This sample was painstakingly researched, and led to the patent application.
+According to the same section, the "deposited organism" was also admittedly, "not acceptable by American Type Culture Collection."
+This sample was painstakingly researched and led to the patent application.

 Section [0037] of the patent explains its purpose as having “utility in design of diagnostic assays to monitor Ebola HF [Hemorrhagic Fever] disease in humans and animals, and develop effective antivirals and vaccines.”
-Further, to avoid limiting the extent and reach of the patent, Section [0036] states that:

-It is to be understood that the present invention is not limited to particular embodiments described, as such may, of :course, vary.
-It is also to be understood that the terminology used herein :is for the purpose of describing particular :embodiments only, and is not intended to be limiting.